zeal0u5/ryboureCampaign/Players/Raccoons/Armageddon.md

 albino raccoon, has a backpack full of coins, an eyepatch, and a gold tooth.
-As an affinity for raw meat [[Lizee]]
+As an affinity for raw meat [[Lizee (in jail)]]